jhsu802701/rails_from_scratch_rails5/09-10-users_resend_confirmation.md

                             confirmations: 'users/confirmations' }
   # END: user section
 ```
+* Refresh the web browser.
+In the debug box, you'll see that the controller is "users/confirmations".

 ### Resend Confirmation Form
 * Replace the contents of app/views/users/confirmations/new.html.erb with the following code: